appsinacup/appsinacup.github.io/_posts/2025-10-11-polyglot-translators.md

 |adresă|noun|address|description of the location of a property; direction for correspondence|

 Rules to use when removing words:
-- Only keep one gender.
+- Only keep one gender (masculine when present).
 - Only keep the main sense.
 (In case there are 2 senses or more, you can keep them only if the translation from english -> translated_language and translated_language -> english hold true)
+- Only keep newer words, remove archaic or old fashioned words.

 All of the public data as well as the words will be located in the [Polyglot Dictionaries](https://github.com/appsinacup/polyglot-dictionaries), a free and open source repository you can contribute to.